 BIM is all about collaboration and communication.
 Information sharing and flow within a project.

-BIM includes together all the information of every component of a building.
-As the data is at one place anyone could access, analyze it and change it more efficiently, whilst leaving that information (of what he has done) easily reachable for the involved in the building process.
+BIM includes together all the information about every component of a building.
+As the data is in one place, anyone could access, analyze and change it more efficiently, whilst leaving that information (of what he has done) easily reachable to those involved in the building process.

 The BIM data illustrate the entire building life-cycle from the beginning, through design, to demolition and material reuse.

-One of the most valuable things working with BIM is the possibility of establishing good collaboration and communication.
-This brings huge benefits to your projects because it reduces the amount of clashes and conflicts during the design stage.
-That will improve project quality, decrease the conflicts and will reduce the costs and the duration.
-BIM allows all issues to be detected and eliminated on site as well as through the design stage.
+One of the most valuable things about working with BIM is the possibility of establishing good collaboration and communication.
+This brings huge benefits to your projects because it reduces the number of clashes and conflicts during the design stage.
+That will improve project quality, decrease conflicts, and will reduce costs and duration.
+BIM allows all issues to be detected and eliminated on-site as well as through the design stage.
 The stakeholders can deliver the necessary information at the right point and that prevents wasting time and effort.

 What is a BIM object?